 Best sustainable fashion brand for colorful loungewear

-Using only organic or recycled cotton in a zero-waste circular system, Pangaia brings minimalist loungewear in a range of colours: from earthy tones in their latest collection to bright orange and bold purple.
+Pangaia brings minimalist loungewear in a range of colours: from earthy tones in their latest collection to bright orange and bold purple.
 It presents itself as a material science label rather than a fashion one, and it’s easy to understand why.
-Pangaia develops new technologies and fabrics to help solve environmental problems.
+Pangaia uses only organic or recycled cotton in a zero-waste circular system and develops new technologies and fabrics to help solve environmental problems.
 Some of them include seaweed fibres, bio-based plastic packaging, and botanical dyes.
 All styles come with a sort of outside ‘label’, listing its sustainable characteristics, one of the brand's signatures.
 If you’re looking for super soft and comfortable basics to wear on a lazy Sunday, or a cool sporty look for a park stroll, Pangaia is your best choice.

 We love the trousers in Sand, because who doesn’t love basics in neutral colours?

-Style tip: as it’s a gender-free sizing, go for a smaller size than you usually buy if you prefer a slimmer fit.
+Style tip: as it’s gender-free sizing, go for a smaller size than you usually buy if you prefer a slimmer fit or stay with your current sizing for comfort.

 Read the full Pangaia review to find out why it is one of the best sustainable fashion brands out there.